Athens Georgia DUI Lawyer – Athens Georgia DUI Attorney

 The Law Offices of Richard Lawson is a law firm solely dedicated to DUI Defense.
 Our founder, Richard Lawson, is a former DUI Prosecutor with over 20 years' experience in Georgia DUI Law.
 He knows every facet of your Athens DUI case and will use his knowledge and skill to get you the best outcome possible.
 Please check out his reviews on Avvo and contact our office for free, no-obligation consultation and case evaluation.

-If you have been arrested for DUI in Athens, or anywhere in Georgia, you only have ten business days to prevent your driver's license from being suspended.
-You (or your UGA DUI Lawyer) must file a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Athens, or anywhere in Georgia, you only have thirty business days to prevent your driver's license from being suspended.
+You (or your UGA DUI Lawyer) must file a request for an Administrative License Suspension (ALS) Hearing or request an ignition interlock device.
 The State of Georgia assesses a fee of $150 to file the hearing request.
-If the hearing request is not done or is not done in the ten-day timeframe, your license will be suspended.
+If the hearing request or interlock device request is not done or is not done in the thirty-day timeframe, your license will be suspended.
 If you refused the State's chemical test of your breath, blood, or urine, your license would be suspended for one year with no opportunity for a permit.
 Do not waste time, begin your search for a qualified University of GA DUI Attorney to handle your case.

 Your Athens Georgia DUI Lawyer